munnsss/munnsss/README.md

 Hi, I'm Mohammed Munsif🦅

 🎓 Third-year Computer Science Engineering student with a strong passion for Artificial Intelligence, Machine Learning, and Data Science.
-💻 Skilled in Python, Java, Assembly, and Database Management (MS Access).
+💻 Skilled in Python, Java,  and Database Management
 🛠️ Experienced in building projects around:

 Mathematical computations 🧮